Bounded Termination of Monotonicity-Constraint Transition Systems: The Bounded Termination Problem

-\bthm [extended soundness] If $\ourmcs$ $B$-terminates, then $\cal A$ bounded-terminates.
-Moreover, let $\maxi$ and $\mini$ the maximum and minimum values among the variables of the initial state.
+\bthm If $\ourmcs$ terminates on $B$, then $\cal A$ bounded-terminates.
+Moreover, let $\maxi$ and $\mini$ be the maximum and minimum values among the variables of the initial state.
 The height of the initial state is $O((\maxi - \mini)^n)$, where the constant factor depends on the size of $\ourmcs$, and $n$ is the maximum of the flow-point arities in $\cal A$. \ethm

-\bprf The fact that $\cal A$ is terminating is obvious---$B$ termination is a weaker notion than termination.
+\bprf The fact that $\cal A$ is terminating follows immediately as termination on $B$ is a stronger notion than termination (if an infinite multipath is not satisfiable on $B$, it is not satisfiable).
 To justify bounded termination, consider any rooted $\ourmcs$-multipath, and a satisfying, tight $B$-restricted assignment.
 All bounded variables will be assigned values between $\mini$ and $\maxi$.
 The variables $x_{max}$ and $x_{min}$ are constant throughout.
 Thus there are at most $m(\maxi-\mini)^n$ different states that can potentially appear in a satisfying assignment to this multipath, where $m$ is the number of flow-points in $\ourmcs$.
-There can be no repeated states, since otherwise one can use an obvious ``cut and paste'' argument and exhibit an infinite $B$-satisfiable multipath.
+There can be no repeated states, since otherwise one can use an obvious ``cut and paste'' argument and exhibit an infinite multipath satisfiable on $B$.
 We conclude that the height of the initial state is bounded by $m(\maxi-\mini)^n$. \eprf

-To prove completeness, we use the following fact \cite{BA:mcInts}.
+To prove completeness, we use the following fact.

-\blem If $\cal A$ is a non-terminating {\MCTS} with initial point $f_0$, there is a cyclic multipath $L:f\leadsto f$, and a rooted multipath $H:f_0\leadsto f$, such that $H L^\omega$ ($H$ followed by an infinite sequence of $L$'s) is satisfiable. \footnote{ Actually, the corresponding lemma in~\cite{BA:mcInts} does not consider rooted termination and therefore neglects the stem $H$.
+\blem {\upshape \cite{BA:mcInts}} If $\cal A$ is a non-terminating {\MCTS} with initial point $f_0$, there is a flow-point $f$, a cyclic multipath $L:f\leadsto f$, and a rooted multipath $H:f_0\leadsto f$, such that $H L^\omega$ ($H$ followed by an infinite sequence of $L$'s) is satisfiable. \footnote{ Actually, the corresponding lemma in~\cite{BA:mcInts} does not consider rooted termination and therefore neglects the stem $H$.
 But if the termination test is modified to test for rooted termination (so that only reachable cycles are considered), the lemma stated here ensues. } \elem

 And we add a new lemma.